AmineBak/Azure-MachineLearning-ClientLibrary-R/README.md

 Also, you will need to install [R tools](https://cran.r-project.org/bin/windows/Rtools/) and make sure that a zipper is included in your PATH variable (instructions [here](http://stackoverflow.com/questions/29129681/create-zip-file-error-running-command-had-status-127))

-We plan on releasing the package to CRAN eventually.
+We plan on releasing the package to CRAN soon.

 ## Using the package

-Currently the APIs we are using are only deployed internally, so please go [here](studio.azureml-int.net) and create an account.
+To get started, go [here](https://studio.azureml-int.net) and create a free account (not a guest account), or use an existing account to log in.

 After logging in, under the "Settings" tab, copy and paste your workspace ID from the "Name" sub-tab into your R console.
-From the "Authorization Tokens" sub-tab, copy your primary authorization token into your R console.
+From the "Authorization Tokens" sub-tab, copy your Primary Authorization Token into your R console.
 You will need this information to access all package functionality.

-We expect to migrate to the production version of Azure within a few weeks.

 ## Publishing a web service

-The primary functionality implemented by this package is the capability to publish a model from R to Azure Machine Learning without having to copy and paste your R script to the Machine Learning Studio UI.
-Publishing a function is now a simple one line function call.
+The primary functionality implemented by this package is the capability to publish a function or a model from R to Azure ML as a RESTFull web service.
+This can be done in a single command.

 ```
 publishWebService(functionName, serviceName, inputSchema, outputSchema, wkID, authToken)
 ```

-The publish function takes in the name of the function to be published as a string, the name to be displayed on Azure, your workspace ID, and your authorization token.
+The publish function takes in the name of the function to be published as a string, the name to be displayed on Azure ML, your Workspace ID, and your Workspace Authorization Token.
 The function also requires the input and output schemas of the function to be published, which is a list of the format

 ```
 list("arg1"=<type>, "arg2"=<type>, ...)